 A project at the heart of the community

-Swansea Bay Tidal Lagoon has received widespread support from the local community throughout its five year development.
+Swansea Bay Tidal Lagoon has received widespread support from the local community throughout its six year development.

 86% of local people registered their support for the project during community consultation, with almost 1,000 residents signing up to join one of four independent Active Supporters Groups.
 Around 120 people from South Wales took up the opportunity to invest in the development of the tidal lagoon.